sta256789/EzSmartHub/README.md

 ## **Features**
-- **Clock Display**: Displays the current time, calendar, weather and the indoor temperature/relative humidity on a 1.3-inch OLED screen.
+- **OLED Display**: Displays the current time, calendar, weather and the indoor temperature/relative humidity on a 1.3-inch OLED screen.
 - **Temperature and Humidity Monitoring**: Uses sensors to monitor environmental conditions and displays data via HomeKit.
 - **Relay-Controlled Light**: Allows control of an LED light connected via a relay module.
 - **Cooler Controller**: Sends infrared signals to control an air conditioner.
 - **NeoPixel RGB Lighting**: Supports dynamic RGB lighting effects using WS2812B LEDs.
+- **Weather Forecast**: Provides current weather updates, a three-day forecast, and the probability of precipitation for the next three hours in your location.
+- **Pomodoro Timer**: Provides a pomodoro timer with notification sound effects to alert users when a task or break has been finished.